 In the area around the Blue Mosque you can find plenty of food carts selling roasted corn on the cob for 2 lira a piece.
 As ever in the mood for a quick snack, we decided to try one.

-Unfortunately, it was pretty disgusting: It tasted like it was well past it’s sell-by date (which it undoubtably was).
+Unfortunately, it was pretty disgusting: It tasted like it was well past it’s sell-by date (which it undoubtedly was).

 Better stick to the kebabs 😉

-If you enjoyed Istanbul Eateries and Accommodation you may also like:
+If you enjoyed Istanbul Eateries and Accommodation check out our other Short Breaks & City Stops.
+You may also like: